 Now for the good news!
 There are several ways you can get rid of fleas without using harmful chemicals.
-From baths and dips to rubs and collars, there is a remedy for dogs of every temperament.
+From baths and dips to rubs and collars, there are home remedies and natural flea medicine for dogs of every temperament.

 Apple Cider Vinegar

-The first of the natural flea treatments for dogs that we are going to talk about is apple cider vinegar.
+The first of the natural flea remedies for dogs that we are going to talk about is apple cider vinegar.
+This home remedy for fleas on dogs can be done without bathing!
 Fleas don’t like to be in an acidic environment.
 Because apple cider vinegar is acidic, it will balance the pH levels on your dog’s skin and fur, making it an unbearable environment for fleas with little to no effect on the dog.

-You can use apple cider vinegar as a spray or added to drinking water.
+You can use apple cider vinegar as a homemade flea spray for dogs or add it to their drinking water.
 To make the spray, mix six cups of apple cider vinegar with four cups of water.
 Add some sea salt, then pour into a spray bottle.
 Shake well and spray the mixture all over the dog’s coat, avoiding the eye area.

 You can also add a couple of spoons of apple cider vinegar (or any vinegar of your choice in this case) to your dog’s drinking water.
 This will help to get rid of any ingested fleas.
 Remember to test this out with a small amount of vinegar first so you don’t discourage your dog from drinking water altogether.

-Similar to apple cider vinegar, lemon is a highly acidic fruit that is good for your dog but bad news for fleas.
+Another great natural flea remedy for dogs that is similar to apple cider vinegar is lemon.
+This highly acidic fruit is good for your dog but bad news for fleas.
 Lemons are readily available and easy to use and add a refreshing, citrusy scent to your dog’s coat.

 Create a lemon bath by adding half a cup of freshly squeezed lemon juice to two cups of water.
 Then add the mixture to your normal dog bath and wash your canine friend with your normal natural pet soap or shampoo.